fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 In React, there are the following fetching strategies:

 -   **Fetch-on-Render**: we start render, which starts fetching at some point.
 -   **Fetch-Then-Render**: we start fetching before render, wait for its completion and start render.
-We can either delay the (initial) render of the whole app, or the render of its part, most likely a page content.
-In the latter case, the page component can actually use a different method, like **Fetch-on-Render**, to prepare data for its content.
 -   **Render-as-You-Fetch**: we start fetching and then, _not necessarily after its completion_, we start render.
 In a sense, **Fetch-Then-Render** is a special case of **Render-as-You-Fetch**.

 It goes without saying that fetching strategies can differ between client and server environments, and even between different application parts.
-For instance, consider React Query in conjunction with Next.js.
+For instance, consider how [Apollo](https://www.apollographql.com/) works.

-On server side, **Fetch-Then-Render** is used, because that's how Next.js operates (and React Query is unopinionated about SSR).
+On server side, if we use [`getDataFromTree`](https://www.apollographql.com/docs/react/api/react/ssr/#getdatafromtree), we get **Fetch-on-Render**, because we render the app to trigger fetching.
+Or we can use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) instead and get either **Fetch-Then-Render** or **Render-as-You-Fetch**, depending on when we start render.

-On client side, **Fetch-on-Render** is used, because that's how React Query works.
+On client side, we get **Fetch-on-Render** by default, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
+We can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and essentially get **Render-as-You-Fetch**.

-Additionally, on client side, React Query allows starting fetching early via [Prefetching](https://react-query.tanstack.com/guides/prefetching), which basically enables the **Render-as-You-Fetch** method even without Suspense.

 Finally, on client side, it's possible to move all page queries to the page component and render the page content only when all data arrives.
-This way, the page content will effectively use the **Fetch-Then-Render** method.
+This way, the page content will effectively use the **Fetch-Then-Render** method (though the page component itself will use either **Fetch-on-Render** or **Render-as-You-Fetch**).
+Sure enough, you can also delay the initial app render and get pure **Fetch-Then-Render**, if you feel creative.

 ### Server-side specifics

 -   **Fetch-on-Render** is not very convenient.
-We have to render at least twice: once to kick off fetching, and then again to actually render the app with data.
+We have to render at least twice: once to kick fetching off, and then again to actually render the app with data.
 -   **Fetch-Then-Render** is very straightforward: just fetch the data and render it, nice and tidy.
 -   **Render-as-You-Fetch** is essentially useless, because we render at least twice, and the first render doesn't do anything.
 It's better to use **Fetch-Then-Render** instead.